inakiintxaurbe/GIS_Test_Santimami-e_Old_Chamber_of_Paintings/README.md

 <img width="1280" alt="image" src="https://github.com/inakiintxaurbe/GIS_Test_Santimami-e_Old_Chamber_of_Paintings/assets/88764409/af5ca2e8-0832-49e6-a802-ef5be99267f3">

-The files "VisibilityStanding.tif", "VisibilityStooping.tif" and "VisibilityLyingDown.tif" contain the data for the variables "Viewers upright",	"Seated viewers" and	"viewers lying down".
+The files "VisibilityStanding.tif", "VisibilityStooping.tif" and "VisibilityLyingDown.tif" contain the data for the variables "Viewers upright",	"Seated viewers" and	"viewers lying down" (Occupancy).
 The "Total viewers" variable is the sum of the last three variables.
 In the atribute table, the "Value" 1 is considered a low value of visibility (from that position can be seen between 0.01 and 33.33 % of the GU), the "Value" 2 is considered a medium value of visibility (from that position can be seen between 33.33 and 66.66 % of the GU) and 3 is high value (between 66.66 and 100 % of the GU).
 To count a person, we round a number: 4.58 vould be considered as minimun 5 viewers.